Reducing risks from seizures

 - Use low good-sized beds with padded headboards.

 - Avoid soft pillows, which can be dangerous due to the risk of breathing obstruction.
 Ventilated safety pillows are available or some prople might use no pillow at all.
+You can buy ventilated pillows by visiting the 'Shop' section of our website.

 - Smoking in bed is unwise for everyone and particularly so for a person with sleep seizures.
 Consider using non-flammable bedding and a smoke alarm.